 I am interested in how early relationships can affect us in the present.
 As well as how we relate to and experience others, I am curious about how we experience ourselves, and why it is that we may feel so critical or even ashamed of ourselves.

 Before training to become a counsellor, I worked in marketing and creative services.
 I have been employed in large and small companies, and in voluntary organisations, which gives me an understanding of workplace issues.

 - I am a registered member of the BACP (British Association for Counselling and Psychotherapy).

 - I have an MA/Advanced Diploma in Integrative Psychotherapy and Counselling from the Minster Centre.

 - I have a Certificate of Higher Education in Counselling, a counselling foundation course, from the University of Cambridge.

 - I also have a Postgraduate Diploma in Coaching and Mentoring from Oxford Brookes University.

 I have experience in a private clinic and through voluntary work.
-In addition to my private practice, I currently work for two other organisations.
+In addition to my private practice, I currently work as an honorary counsellor within an NHS practice.